 In State Court, grand theft embezzlement could also be smaller items that add up to $950 in a 12-month period.

-In most cases, grand theft embezzlement is a wobbler, meaning it can be charged as a felony or a misdemeanor depending on the circumstance of the case and if the defendant has any criminal history.
+In most cases, grand theft embezzlement is a wobbler, meaning it can be charged as a felony or a misdemeanor, depending on the circumstance of the case and if the defendant has a criminal record or any other criminal history.
 If the property embezzled was a firearm, then it is always a felony.

 Misdemeanor Theft Embezzlement Penalties

 - A fine up to $1,000

 Counterfeiting Credit Card Penalties

 The penalties for counterfeiting card cards vary depending on how it was counterfeited.
 The penalties include:

 - Felony probation

 Felony Grand Theft Embezzlement of Firearms Penalties

 There are additional penalties as well if the owner of the property suffered a particularly high loss of monetary value.